 With rising demand for cannabis-derived compounds like terpenes, polyphenols, and cannabinoids, many are searching for extraction methods with improved efficiency.
-When it comes to extracting cannabis terpenes, the process can be difficult, time consuming, and generally yields low recoveries.
+When it comes to selectively Recover Terpenes, the process can be difficult, time consuming, and generally yields low recoveries.
 Microwaves (MW) are a technique that can improve efficiency, speed, and lower cost of cannabis terpene extraction.
 A 2021 study discussed a pilot-scale extraction process for microwave-assisted hydrodistillation that captures monoterpenes, sesquiterpenes, and a small amount of phytocannabinoids.
 The resulting extract is most accurately called a “volatile fraction” that is slightly different than an “essential oil.”

 Traditional extraction methods for terpenes include solid-liquid extractions, such as maceration and percolation, Soxhlet extraction, and hydro/steam distillation.
 Newer methods that aim to improve extraction efficiency, speed, and cost include MW-assisted extraction, ultrasound-assisted extraction, pressurized liquid and supercritical fluid extraction, and instant controlled pressure-drop techniques.
 MW-assisted extraction offers advantages like rapid heating, shorter process time, reduction in solvent usage, higher reproducibility, higher extraction rates, and increased yield.